 - You wrote your first book, Diet for a New America, in 1987.
 What has changed since then?

 There is a lot more awareness now that animals in factory farms and feedlots are routinely subjected to horrible conditions.
 And a lot more people are standing in opposition to this systematic cruelty.
 And there is also a lot more awareness about the connection between industrial meat production, greenhouse-gas emissions, and the destabilization of our climate.

 - What do you hope people who attend the summit will come away with?

 A much deeper understanding of what’s at stake in our food choices today and far greater clarity about how they can look better, feel better, have far more energy and vibrancy, and greatly reduce their risk for disease.

 - Why do you use the term “food revolution”?

 Because we don’t need food that is a little less cruel to the animals or that contains a few less chemicals or that is a little less unhealthy for our bodies and the environment.
 We need a revolution in the way we eat, and we think we can achieve one.
 We’ve seen in the last 15 years a four-fold increase in sales of organic foods.
 We now have polls in the United States showing that more than 90 percent of the American public think that animals raised for food on farms deserve to be free from cruelty and that the number of people who want to ban junk food marketing that targets kids has quadrupled in the last eight years.
 The food revolution is showing up often in everyday, very simple choices: where people shop, what they choose to buy when they shop, and what they choose to feed their families.
 It is a whole lot of little drops in the bucket, but when you add it up, it can actually become more than a bucket.
 It can start to become the tide of history, turning.

-Learn even more by taking part in the eighth annual Food Revolution Summit, being held from April 27 to May 5.
+Learn more by taking part in the 2022 Food Revolution Summit, being held from April 23 to May 1.
 Join today!